Redefining Fitness: Inference, Information and Phase Transitions in Evolutionary Dynamics: Results

+In this sense, selection (Eqs~\ref{eq:fitness}--\ref{eq:fitness-as-likelihood}) converges on the type distribution that maximizes the mutual information $I(E,S)$ between population structure across types and the statistics of the environment.

 Two additional consequences follow from the definition of fitness as a Bayesian likelihood.
-First, because fitness is a probability, statistically independent contributions combine as products.
-This means that fitness will only rarely be a linear combination of factors as is often assumed.
-Second, independent contributions do add up in the log-fitness, as they do in all information quantities.
-This makes the average log-fitness (or growth rate) the natural quantity for the analysis of complex evolutionary problems, even away from weak selection.
+First, because fitness is (proportional to) a probability, statistically independent contributions combine as products.
+This means that fitness will only rarely be a linear combination of factors, as often assumed.
+Second, statistically independent contributions do add up in the log-fitness, as in all information quantities~\cite{mackay_information_2003}.
+This makes the average log-fitness (or growth rate) the natural quantity for analyzing complex evolutionary problems, especially away from weak selection.
+Next we show that analysis of the growth rate also predicts phase transitions in evolution, with environmental averages playing the role of control parameters.